Lakes & Trails

 • Trails: Karankawa, Akokisa, Ellis Island, Karen Cullar, Pier, West Airport

-• Naturescape wood animal sculptures (installed 2021)
+• Naturescape wood sculptures

-• “Flowers for a Lady” butterfly sculptures (installed 2013)
+• “Flowers for a Lady” butterfly sculptures

 • Elevated Overlook trail with views across the lakes and skyline